-In 1 cup of lukewarm milk add a pinch of saffron( maybe around 10 - 12 strands of saffron).
+Add a pinch of saffron in 1 cup of lukewarm milk ( maybe around 10 - 12 strands).
 And keep it aside for about 20 minutes.
-Hint: The milk turns bright yellow color after 20 mins.
+Hint: The milk turns a bright yellow color after 20 minutes.

 Slice onions as thin as possible.
-Keep it aside we need these later.
+Keep it aside.
+We need these later.
 Hint: I used mandolins to slice onions evenly.

 How to make Kashmiri Pulao Recipe:

-In a medium flame roast them until the grated Ginger changes its color.
+In a medium flame, roast them until the grated Ginger changes its color.